 To ensure the individual needs of Cherry Tree pupils are met we will:

-Our English curriculum is designed to provide all our pupils with the core knowledge, skills and an appreciation of English that will underpin their ability to access the whole curriculum and what their future word holds for them.
+Our English curriculum is designed to provide all of our pupils with the core knowledge, skills and an appreciation of English that will underpin their ability to access the whole curriculum and what their future world holds for them.
 We consider the individual interests, experiences and diverse backgrounds of our pupils in our planning to promote engagement.
 Our curriculum is differentiated for the individual student, whilst ensuring that each student is taught what is needed to achieve their full potential.

 Our pupils are taught using bespoke resources to allow the individual learning style to be considered for each individual.
-With this in mind, we use resources and activities that are unique and engaging including active learning such as role play and interactive educational games, as well as a diverse range of embedding literary using methods which are visual, audio and kinaesthetic in style to both engage, stretch and challenge
+With this in mind, we use resources and activities that are unique and engaging including active learning such as role play and interactive educational games, as well as a diverse range of embedding literacy using methods which are visual, audio and kinaesthetic in style to both engage, stretch and challenge.

 The maths curriculum delivered by Cherry Tree is designed to recognise children’s prior learning, fill in learning gaps and provide first-hand learning experiences which allow the pupils to develop interpersonal skills and build confidence with numbers and problem solving.
 It is designed to allow pupils to gain knowledge of mathematical concepts, terminology, notation, facts, generalisations, methods and techniques following the Maths functional skills curriculum.
 Pupils learn to increase their skill base by engaging in communication, teamwork, presentation, and problem solving.